DarwinLM: Evolutionary Structured Pruning of Large Language Models: Experiments

 \subsection{Setup}

 \textbf{Models and Datasets.} Given a target sparsity level and a set of pre-trained weights, our method searches for combinations of per-layer sparsity levels under the sparsity constraint, based on a small generic calibration set.
-In our experiments, we consider Llama-2-7B \citep{touvron2023llama}, Llama-3.1-8B \citep{dubey2024llama3} and Qwen-2.5-14B-Instruct.
+In our experiments, for dense models, we consider Llama-2-7B \citep{touvron2023llama}, Llama-3.1-8B \citep{dubey2024llama3} and Qwen-2.5-14B-Instruct.
+For MoE pruning, we apply \sysname on the Qwen3-30B-A3B model.
+We also test our method on Moonlight-16B-A3B, which can be found in the Appendix.
 We utilize the open-source dataset Fineweb-Edu \citep{lozhkov2024fineweb-edu} for both calibration and post-training.
 The dataset is filtered according to the sample score provided with the dataset.
 All samples with a lower score than 0.9 are removed from the dataset, resulting in a dataset with 80B tokens.
 For the search process, we use at most 16 sequences for calibration, making this process highly lightweight.
 The finetuning data for the offspring models is also sampled from the Fineweb-Edu dataset.
+For Qwen3-30B-A3B model, we also use our proprietary high-quality dataset to finetune the compressed model.